 Psychiatric Mental Health Nurse Practitioner (PMHNP)

 The Psychiatric Mental Health Track prepares advanced practice nurses to provide pharmacologic and non-pharmacologic therapies to meet mental health needs of individuals and families across the lifespan.
 Special focus includes opportunities to practice in interdisciplinary settings providing behavioral health and psychiatric services.

 Curriculum content includes pathophysiology and pharmacology, health assessment, biomedical ethics, health policy, and management of common primary care health concerns, providing the theoretical and practical foundations for nurses to expand their scope of practice.
-While this is an online program, there will be 2-3 on-campus learning days each semester.
+While this is an online program, there will be 2-3 in-person learning days each semester.

 What Can I Do With This Degree?